atao60/fse-cli/MANUAL.md

 ## 🎹 Commands

-When lauching a job with prompting, by default the user is asked the arguments for which there is no default or inline value.
+When launching a job with prompting, by default the user is asked the arguments for which there is no default or inline value.
 To force prompting for all the arguments, add the option '--all'.

 ### Version